-Almost as soon as Russia launched its full-scale invasion of Ukraine in February 2022, reports of conflict-related sexual violence (CRSV) and other forms of gender-based violence grabbed headlines around the world.1 Concerns also emerged early on that Russia would target LGBTQ Ukrainians, given Russia's domestic repression of queer people and Putin's justification of the war as a defense of "traditional values.2
+Almost as soon as Russia launched its full-scale invasion of Ukraine in February 2022, reports of conflict-related sexual violence (CRSV) and other forms of genderbased violence grabbed headlines around the world.
+Concerns also emerged early on that Russia would target LGBTQ Ukrainians, given Russia's domestic repression of queer people and Putin's justification of the war as a defense of "traditional values.

 Yet the full extent of these crimes committed by Russian forces has still not been documented.
 Both the United Nations and Ukraine's General Prosecutors Office (GPO) maintain counts of CRSV.
 War crimes investigators, human rights groups, and social service providers, however, widely agree these represent a tiny fraction of the violence being committed.

-As of publication of this report:
+Advocates observe that Ukraine's infrastructure for reporting sexual violence is better developed for prisoners of war and other detainees, which would create a sampling bias towards reports by men.
+Ukraine's justice system places a significant bureaucratic burden on all who might wish to report sexual violence.
+Stigma, particularly against women and LGBTIQ+ victims, further exacerbates this.
+Advocates note that some male survivors report fewer barriers to reporting, particularly if they faced sexual violence in detention centers, which may be less stigmatized.
+As of the revised publication of this report:

-- ► The Office of the United Nations High Commissioner for Human Rights (OHCHR) reported 376 cases of CRSV between February 2022 and August 31, 2024.
-Victims included 262 men, 102 women, 10 girls, and 2 boys.3 - ▶ The GPO reported 310 incidents of CRSV from the beginning of Russia's full scale invasion through August 1, 2024.
-Women were the victims in 197 incidents, men were the victims in 113 incidents, girls were the victims in 14 incidents, and one incident involved a boy.4 - OHRCR and GPO have documented at least one case case of gender-based violence targeting a member of the LGBTIQ+ community.5 - Survivors reported violence including rape, mutilation or violence to genitals, forced nudity, threatened or attempted rape, and being forced to watch sexual abuse of a family member.6
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) reported 370 cases of CRSV between February 2022 and November 31, 2024.
+Victims included 252 men, 106 women, 10 girls, and 2 boys.

+▶ The GPO reported 310 incidents of CRSV from the

+beginning of Russia's full-scale invasion through August 1, 2024.
+Women were the victims in 197 incidents, men were the victims in 113 incidents, girls were the victims in 14 incidents, and one incident involved a boy.

+- Survivors reported violence including rape, mutilation or violence to genitals, forced nudity, threatened or attempted rape, and being forced to watch sexual abuse of a family member. - OHRCR and GPO have documented one case of gender-based violence targeting a member of the LGBTIQ+ community.